alikins/github-comments/README.md

 of the github-comments repo.

-Adding the --pr-comments or -c  will also include the non patch specific comments made on the pull request.
+Adding the --pr-comments or -c  will also include the non patch specific comments made on the pull request. ie, the 'Conversation' comments on the github pull request page.

 Using with Vim
 ==============